NordLandeW/DyNode-docs/docs/en/guide/getting-started.md

 You can download the latest version of DyNode for your platform from the [Home](/en/index.md) page.

-If you have difficulty accessing GitHub from your region, you may use alternative download methods.

 After downloading, extract the compressed file and run `DyNode.exe` to start DyNode.

 :::important